EU vertical restraints can expose your business to anti-competitive risks if agreements aren’t carefully structured.

 These are fixed payments made by a supplier to a distributor in return for being permitted to access a distribution network and obtain services from the retailers.

-Upfront access payments are covered by the vertical agreement block exemption but, if this does not apply, the guidelines provide that the existence of entry barriers for other suppliers may be an anti-competitive factor, as well as the risk that a supplier may be encouraged to limit its supplies to one distributor.
+The vertical agreement block exemption covers upfront access payments; however, if this does not apply, the guidelines indicate that the existence of entry barriers for other suppliers may be an anti-competitive factor, as well as the risk that a supplier may be encouraged to limit its supplies to a single distributor.

 Category management agreements

-Such agreements provide that a supplier will deal with the marketing of a certain type of goods for itself and its competitors.
+Such agreements stipulate that a supplier will handle the marketing of a specific type of goods for itself and its competitors.

-Category management agreements are covered by the vertical agreement block exemption but, if this does not apply, the guidelines provide that the extent of the agreement, the aggregate use of this type of agreement in the market and the market position of the supplier and its competitors should all be assessed in determining the anti-competitive effects of the arrangement.
+The vertical agreement block exemption covers category management agreements but, if this does not apply, the guidelines provide that the extent of the agreement, the aggregate use of this type of agreement in the market and the market position of the supplier and its competitors should all be assessed in determining the anti-competitive effects of the arrangement.
 Distributor collusion and supplier collusion can also be a risk.

 Franchise arrangements